jdx-consulting/development_practice/coding_challenges/week1/challenge.md

 ## Challenge

-> Please deliver a __binary search__ solution in a language of your choice.
+Please deliver a __binary search__ solution in a language of your choice.
-> Your solution must include deterministic unit tests, for a constant array of items, demonstrating that your search works (including returning -1 if the search items does not exist).
+- Your solution must include deterministic unit tests, for a constant array of items, demonstrating that your search works (including returning -1 if the search items does not exist).
+- Commit your solution in a personal sub-folder (e.g. development_practice/coding_challenges/week1/matt), ideally such that anyone could download and run (the unit test(s)) locally.

 ## How Binary Search Works?